davidhu2006/cs246e-notes/Notes/problem_12.md

 - Do not try to modify their contents
 - Do not use them as standalone data structures
 - Only one allocation in vector, not several
-- No doubling + reallocating
+- No doubling + reallocating as there was with a sequence of push_backs
-- If general, if you know how big your vector will be, you can save reallocation cost by requesting space up front
+- If general, if you know how big your vector will be, you can save reallocation cost by requesting the memory up front

 ```C++
 template<typename T> class vector {